ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Resource management

-Historically there have been many documented instances of NTP servers receiving large quantities of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 MUST ensure the risk of these can be minimised.
+Historically there have been many documented instances of NTP servers receiving large amounts of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 MUST ensure the risk of these can be minimised.

 Servers SHOULD have a new identifier that peers use as reference, this SHOULD